What Are The Signs Of An Addictive Personality Disorder?

 Takeaway

-There are various factors that can influence the likelihood that an individual experiences an addiction, including impulsivity, obsessive behavior, and comorbid mental health conditions.
+There are various factors that can influence the likelihood that an individual experiences an addiction, including impulsivity, environmental factors, obsessive behavior, and various mental health conditions.
 There are also, however, many ways to mitigate the negative effects of addiction.
 If you want more information on how your personality traits may contribute to addictive behaviors, consider getting matched with a licensed therapist online.
-Working with a qualified professional can be a productive step toward navigating addiction and living a happy, healthy life.
+Working with a licensed therapist can be a productive step toward navigating addiction and living a happy, healthy life.

 Work through personality disorder symptoms